DPDK/dpdk/doc/guides/nics/enic.rst

 - IPV4, IPV6 and TCP RSS hashing
 - Scattered Rx
 - MTU update
+- SR-IOV on UCS managed servers connected to Fabric Interconnects.

 Known bugs and Unsupported features in this release
 ---------------------------------------------------